JoyOfCodingPDX/GettingStarted/README.md

 with GitHub, but it requires some extra steps.
-GitHub provides some [really good documentation](https://help.github.com/en/articles/duplicating-a-repository) on how to this and I'll summarize it here.
+GitHub provides some [really good documentation](https://help.github.com/en/articles/duplicating-a-repository) on how to this, and I'll summarize it here.

 First, create a [GitHub "student developer"](https://education.github.com/pack) account that gives you